Stuk/jszip/documentation/examples.md

 With `.generateAsync(options)` or `.generateNodeStream(options)` you can generate a zip file (not a real file but its representation in memory).
-Check [this page]({{site.baseurl}}/documentation/howto/write_zip.html) for more informations on how to write / give the file to the user.
+Check [this page]({{site.baseurl}}/documentation/howto/write_zip.html) for more information on how to write / give the file to the user.

 ```js
 var promise = null;